 January in Canada may be cold, but with lots of post-holiday sales and bargains and few crowds, it can be an excellent time to visit Montreal, Quebec.
 Some people enjoy the cold and snow, so if you are one of those people, then Montreal offers plenty to do to make the most of the winter season.

-If you're looking for events, Montreal in January has it all, ranging from freezing outdoor dance parties, restaurant weeks that share great deals with diners, and post-holiday sales.
-If you're ready to make the best of the wind chill, read on for more about Montreal's weather, what to pack, and more.
+If you're looking for events, Montreal in January has it all, ranging from freezing outdoor dance parties, to restaurant weeks that share great deals with diners, to post-holiday sales that ring in the new year with a bargain.
+If you're ready to make the best of the wind chill, consider Montreal's weather and events when you're packing and planning.

 Montreal Weather in January